A ketogenic diet lowers insulin levels, empties carbohydrate stores, and ultimately helps burn fat more efficiently.

 Carbohydrates are stored in glycogen, mainly in the liver and partly in the muscles.
 Glycogen consists of one part carbohydrate and three parts water.

-You lose three to six pounds of water in a few days by breaking down the carbohydrate stores.
+By breaking down the carbohydrate stores, you lose three to six pounds of water in a few days.

-Because insulin binds salt in the body, you excrete more sodium with the water during keto (Tiwari et al. 20073).
+Because insulin binds salt, you excrete more sodium with the water during keto (Tiwari et al. 20073).

 This can cause a sodium deficiency, leading to headaches, nausea, fatigue, muscle cramps, and difficulty concentrating (Hurley et al. 20154).